Please note the following changes for UPMC

 Conflicts of Interest and Interactions Between Representatives

 It is the policy of UPMC, jointly with the University of Pittsburgh Schools of the Health Sciences (SOHS), that clinical decision-making, education, and research activities be free from influence created by improper financial relationships with, or gifts provided by, Industry.
 For purposes of this policy, “Industry” is defined as all pharmaceutical manufacturers, and biotechnology, medical devices, and hospital equipment supply industry entities and their representatives.
-Read more >
+Learn more about this policy.

 Vendor Responsibilities Under the Deficit Reduction and False Claims Acts